-Subsidiaries of U.S. Firms Exiting Iran
+Subsidiaries Exiting Iran

 As international sanctions against Iran have increased in recent years, many foreign subsidiaries have decided that the risks of continuing to do business with Iran outweigh the benefits.
 These decisions to leave the Iran market might have been reached in discussions with their U.S. parent corporations.